 Supply & Demand

-First, it’s important to understand the ice machine’s rating and distribution rate.
-With ideal air and water temperatures, a machine that is rated to produce 500lbs of ice per day will create that ice volume in 10.2-pound batches over the course of 24 hours at an average rate of 20 lbs per hour.
+First, it’s important to understand the ice cube maker’s rating and distribution rate.
+With ideal air and water temperatures, a 500 lb. ice machine will create that ice volume in 10.2-pound batches over the course of 24 hours at an average rate of 20 lbs per hour.
 You may experience a busy time like a lunch or dinner rush, however each new batch of ice still requires 20-40 minutes to freeze.
 While your supply is building up throughout the day, it’s also being depleted in the course of doing business – 1 scoop at a time.
 You may think that your ice maker stopped working, however your ice machine problems might actually be usage problems.
-Simply put, sometimes consumption exceeds production.
+Simply put, sometimes consumption exceeds ice cube production.

-Many restaurants and cafeterias use 5-gallon buckets of ice to fill all of the areas where ice is used: soft drink fountains, salad bars, food preparation areas, beer troughs, etc. If you were to open your ice machine 5 minutes after this happens, your supply would be depleted.
+Many restaurants and cafeterias use 5-gallon buckets of ice to fill all of the areas where ice is used: soft drink fountains, salad bars, food preparation areas, beer troughs, etc. If you were to open your restaurant ice machine or kitchen ice machine 5 minutes after this happens, your ice supply would be depleted.
 It’s not that your ice maker stopped working, your consumption has simply exceeded the capability of your machine.
 Ice is still being replenished at the set rate of the machine’s ice cube production capability, unfortunately this doesn’t happen any faster when your supply has been depleted.

 Hotel ice machines serve ice in relatively small quantities – one small bucket at a time.
 What would happen though if guests were to fill poolside coolers – or even bathtubs – with ice?
 That would require a large quantity of ice being used all at once, leaving the next guest to assume that the ice maker stopped working.
 This is another example of peak usage time outpacing hourly production time.